As summer arrives, temperatures heat up. And as we become more active, so do we.

-"If you don't replenish your fluid losses during exercise, you willearly, and your performance will be diminished," says Kleiner.
+"If you don't replenish your fluid losses during exercise, you will fatiguefatigue early, and your performance will be diminished," says Kleiner.
 "If you don't replenish fluid after exercise, your performance on successive days will decay, and your long-term health may be at risk."

-According to the National Athletic Trainers' Association, says Kleiner, working out in a dehydrated state.
-It can also increase your risk of developing symptoms of heat illness, such as heat cramps, , and heat .can impair your physical performance after less than an hour of exercise -- even sooner if you start
+According to the National Athletic Trainers' Association, says Kleiner, dehydrationdehydration can impair your physical performance after less than an hour of exercise -- even sooner if you start working out in a dehydrated state.
+It can also increase your risk of developing symptoms of heat illness, such as heat cramps, heat exhaustionheat exhaustion, and heat strokestroke.

 Not Just for Athletes

 It's not just athletes -- even the weekend variety -- who are dehydrated, says Jacob Teitelbaum, MD, author of From Fatigued to Fantastic!: A Manual for Moving Beyond Chronic Fatigue and Fibromyalgia.
 For even the sedentary he suggests: "Simply occasionally pay attention to your mouth and lips.
 If they are dry, you're thirsty and need more water."

 Dehydration can be a serious problem for anyone, but children and older adults are at greater risk, according to the Gatorade Sports Science Institute.
 It offers these tips to avoid dehydration: